Streator, Illinois: Local sports

-The Streator Zips won the Illinois State Championship for Mickey Mantle baseball in both 2003 and 2004.
+The Streator Zips won the Illinois State Championship for Mickey Mantle baseball in 1994, 2003 and 2004.

 Streator was represented in the Illinois–Missouri League, an American minor league baseball league, from 1912 through 1914.
 The Streator Speedboys had a record of 45–65 and finished last in 1912.
 In 1913, The Streator Boosters were in fourth place with a 30–57 record, and in 1914 the Boosters had a record of 40–48, again finishing in fourth place.
 The Streator Boosters competed in the Bi-State League in 1915.
 When the league disbanded in the middle of the season, the Streator Boosters were in first place with a record of 30 wins and 18 losses.

 In 2008, the Streator Reds, an age 16-and-under team, won the Senior League Illinois State Tournament defeating the team from Burbank, Illinois.
 The Reds then qualified for the Senior League Regional Tournament in Columbia, Missouri, where they were eliminated in the first round with a 2–2 record.

 Three local residents have had notable success in professional sports.
 Doug Dieken played 14 seasons for the Cleveland Browns in the National Football League from 1971 to 1984.
 He was selected to the Pro Bowl in 1980, and named a "Cleveland Brown Legend" by the team in 2006.
 He serves as a color commentator on Browns radio broadcasts.
 Bob Tattersall (1924–1971) was known as the "King of Midget Car Racing" in the 1950s and 1960s in both the US and Australia.
 Tattersall had a long list of victories, including the 1960, 1962, 1966 and 1969 Australian Speedcar Grand Prix (Midgets are known as Speedcars in Australia), while his crowning achievement was when he won the 1969 USAC National Midget Series.
 He died of cancer at his home in Streator in 1971.
 Also, in 2009, Clay Zavada, made his professional debut as a relief pitcher for the Arizona Diamondbacks.
 Other local residents who have enjoyed careers in Major League Baseball include Andy Bednar (pitcher, Pittsburgh Pirates), Rube Novotney (catcher, Chicago Cubs) and Adam Shabala (outfielder, San Francisco Giants).

 The Streator 10-year-old All-Stars took home the city's first Little League State Baseball Championship in 2002 versus Chicago(Ridge Beverly).
 After winning district and sectional championships, the state tournament finals was held in Utica, Illinois.
 The 12-year-old team from Streator competed in the World Series in 2012.